GODEEEP/mongird-etal_2024/README.md

 ## Reproduce my figures
-Use the following notebooks to reproduce the main and supplementary figures used in this publication.
+Use the following notebooks to reproduce the figures in this publication.

 | Figure Numbers |                Script Name                 |                                  Description                                   |
 |:--------------:|:------------------------------------------:|:------------------------------------------------------------------------------:|